Jubatian/rrpge-spec/specs/userlib/dlist.rst

 ------------------------------------------------------------------------------

-Functions in this group help in converting and sanitizing display list offsets between PRAM word offsets and Display List Definition register format offsets.
-See the "Display list definition & Process flags" register (0x0017) in "vid_arch.rst" for details on this format.
+Functions in this group help in converting display list offsets between PRAM word offsets and Display List Definition register format offsets.
+See the "Display list definition" register (0x0016) in "vid_arch.rst" for details on this format.

 0xE030: Convert from PRAM word offset